Ethiopia & Malta Double Tax Treaty

 A double tax treaty between Malta and the Federal Democratic Republic of Ethiopia was signed on 12 April 2018 and published on 5 June 2018.
 It has not yet entered into force and will do so upon exchange of relevant notifications.

-Some of the main features of the treaty are the following:
+The main features of the Malta-Ethiopia tax treaty are as follows:

 Elimination of double taxation